persei7/Data-Wrangling/README.md

 Repository for files created in the Udacity course "Data Wrangling With MongoDB"

-Follow the link below to view the ipython notebooks files in your browser:
+Follow the link below to view the ipython notebook files in your browser:
 **http://nbviewer.ipython.org/github/persei7/Data-Wrangling/tree/master/**